7 Ways to Improve Customer Service in Schools

 I could list for miles and miles the benefits of good customer service in schools, but to save you time, here are the most important ones:

-- Competitive advantage.
+• Competitive advantage.
 As the number of educational institutions is rising, it’s time to think about how your school can stand out.
-Such things as a user-friendly website, a clearly written FAQ section, and the ability to get in touch with school reps quickly are something that can distinguish you in a crowded market.
+Such things as a user-friendly website, a clearly written FAQ section, personalized service, and the ability to get in touch with school reps quickly are something that can distinguish you in a crowded market.

-- A positive reputation can bring you millions of dollars.
+• A positive reputation can bring you millions of dollars.
 Just a couple of years ago, Oprah Winfrey donated $1.5 million to the University of Massachusetts Lowell.
-The TV star would have never done this if it wasn’t for their excellent customer service (read: happy students) and the unblemished reputation.
+The TV star would have never done this if it wasn’t for their superior customer service and the unblemished reputation.

-- Diversity and inclusion are the hot topics that all schools face today, especially public institutions.
-When students of a different race, ethnicity, gender, social status, and sexual orientation gather under one roof, unconscious bias becomes a roadblock.
-Consequently, some scholars feel vulnerable to ask personal questions face-to-face.
+• Diversity and inclusion are the hot topics that all schools face today, especially public institutions.
+When learners of a different race, ethnicity, gender, social status, and sexual orientation gather under one roof, unconscious bias becomes a roadblock.
+Consequently, some scholars feel vulnerable to asking personal questions face-to-face.
 A simple FAQ page or a live chat platform can solve the problem.
 Those who feel excluded would be able to get assistance with no fear.

-- Lasting relationships with students and their families is another benefit you can get.
+• Lasting relationships with learners and their families is another benefit you can get.
 Surprisingly, the ‘customer retention’ notion is applicable in a school setting as well.
 If students and their parents are satisfied, they will stay with you till graduation.
 Moreover, happy graduates could bring in more fellows to your institution.

-- More scholars = more funding.
+• More scholars = more funding.
 Losing a student (especially, a diligent one) is tough enough, losing per-pupil funding makes things only worse.
-For instance, each student that abandons Los Angeles Unified School District costs the institution about $10,000.
+For instance, each student who abandons Los Angeles Unified School District costs the institution about $10,000.
 Oppositely, gaining more scholars means more financial opportunities for any educational establishment.

 Above all that, there is student achievement that goes hand in hand with customer service in schools.
 When satisfied with their at-school experience, scholars are more likely to open up, escalate, and achieve their life goals.
 Although, the current student satisfaction rate in the US leaves room for improvement.